FlatCAM practical tutorial: gcode and PCB milling – Part 6

-Click on the excellon file and choose a group of tips to use, normally I use 0.8 mm and 1 mm.
-I use the 1mm tip above 9.5mm, then set the depth (Cut Z) to -1.9mm I select the first 3 tools in the table (which are below 9.5mm) and generate the GCode file.
+Click on the excellon file and choose a group of tips to use; I usually use 0.8 mm and 1 mm.
+I use the 1mm tip above 9.5mm, then set the depth (Cut Z) to -1.9mm I select the first three tools in the table (below 9.5mm) and generate the GCode file.

-So you can create 2 gcode file: one 0.8mm bit one for the 1mm bit.
+So you can create two gcode files: one 0.8mm bit one for the 1mm bit.

-Now we have covered all milling part, as you can see in the screen.
+Now we have covered all the milling parts, as you can see on the screen.

 Mill the PCB

-I started a tutorial on bCNC and I use all these files as a demonstration, I start with probe and autolevel and then all the milling files.
+I started a tutorial on bCNC, and I used all these files as a demonstration; I began with probe and auto level and then all the milling files.

-After clean It with sandpapaer the result is here.
-In this case I use a 0.07mm depth, but when 0.07 is not sufficient I raise the depth and redò the work.
+After cleaning It with sandpaper, the result is here.
+In this case, I use a 0.07mm depth, but when 0.07 is not sufficient, I raise the deep and redò the work.

 - FlatCAM practical tutorial: introduction, installation and import